sushantbhatnagar/quandoo/README.md

 **lib/panels** directory contains the reusable elements that can be used across different pages supporting template-method pattern.

 Different environments like regression, preproduction or tests related to smoke, sanity can be defined in **cucumber.yml** file as profiles.

+**Gemfile** contains all the gems that are used within the project and is mentioned with the syntax as ```gem <gem_name>```

+The **Gemfile.lock** file is where Bundler records the exact versions that were installed.

 # Framework - Installation Instructions